ginkgobioworks/cromulent/README.md

 ```

 If you are doing this from scratch, this will take 10-20mins.
 While the build
-is churning away, open up your generated envionment file in your editor and
+is churning away, open up your generated environment file in your editor and
 adjust as needed.
-Everything is setup to be ephermal, but you could easily
+Everything is setup to be ephemeral, but you could easily
-store these config stubs in version control.
+store these environment files in version control.

 Here is a cheatsheet with a few aliases to make it easier to type: